SeCuReDmE-main-dev/V.O.T-Guardian/developpement/docs/test_e2b_sandbox_manager.md

 3. Multi-template and Code Interpreter fallbacks are still mocked out; incorporate availability toggles once SDK stubs are prepared.
 4. Long-lived sandboxes and file transfer helpers are not exercised; consider integration hooks once fixture assets are available.

+## Corner Cases & Observations

+- Scale-in trimming confirmed that only idle healthy sandboxes are destroyed; busy instances remain untouched, protecting in-flight work.
+- The async health loop continues after synthetic failures, emitting a single error per fault and resuming normal operation, which matches the desired resilience profile.
+- No surprise system interactions surfaced beyond the expected logging cadence; cancellation occurs cleanly once the scheduler raises `CancelledError`.

 ## Impact on Pipeline Robustness

 - The recovery, quota, and pool exhaustion paths align with the Datadog retry telemetry, ensuring consistent alerts across the monitoring stack.
 - Verified lifecycle teardown prevents leaked sandboxes, preserving resource budgets for the ML inference pipeline and Tenebris cleanup flow.
 - Degradation logging feeds into the pipeline health dashboard, enabling proactive remediation when throughput drops or latency spikes.
-- The expanded tests provide regression safety before enabling automatic scaling in CI and production rollouts.
+- The expanded tests provide regression safety before enabling automatic scaling in CI and production rollouts, and demonstrate that the health loop self-heals after intermittent faults.